liesnikov/extensible-elaborator/paper/main.md

 ```

-The functions described above are specific to Agda but in other major languages we can find similar problems with unifiers being large modules that are hard to understand.
+The functions described above are specific to Agda but in other major languages we can find similar problems with unifiers being large pieces of code that are hard to understand.
 The sizes of modules with unifiers are as follows: Idris (1.5kloc[^idris-unifier]), Lean (1.8kloc[^lean-unifier]), Coq (1.8kloc[^coq-unifier]).
 For Haskell, which is not a dependently typed language yet, but does have a constraints system [@peytonjonesTypeInferenceConstraint2019], this number is at 2kloc[^ghc-unifier].